Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Comparison with GWTC data

 \subsection{Full posterior reconstruction}

 Starting from the Fisher results, we follow the method outlined in Sec.~\ref{sec:analysis} to obtain the posterior samples.
 The Fisher posterior samples, with and without the addition of priors, are then compared to the ones obtained with the full Bayesian analysis.
 Therefore, we have adopted the same priors as the full Bayesian procedure to ensure consistent comparison.
 The specific priors are reported in Tab.~\ref{tab:priors}.
+Since we have 30 different analyses for each event, the result of our comparison is a distribution.

+In Fig.~\ref{fig:posteriors_gw150914}, we show an example event, the first ever detected GW event, \texttt{GW150914}.
+We plot for each of the 15 parameters 3 sample sets: in \textit{black} the posterior samples provided by LVK, in \textit{red} the median value of the LVK distribution, which, in this example plot, we used as the injection for \texttt{GWFish}.
+We superimpose in \textit{orange} the samples obtained from the Fisher analysis alone (likelihood samples) as in Eq.~\ref{eq:fisher_lkh} and, in \textit{blue}, the samples we get after the inclusion of priors following Eq.~\ref{eq:bayes}.
+It is worth noting how including the prior information for some parameters, especially spins and angles, may play a crucial role and restrict the uncertainty estimates by a large amount (see Sec.~\ref{subsec:multi_modality} for a detailed discussion).
+For the parameter descriptions, refer to Tab.~\ref{tab:params_description}.